Azareal/Gosora/README.md

 At some point, we'll have releases which you can download, but right now, you'll have to use the `git clone` command as mentioned down in the advanced setup section to download a copy of Gosora.

+On Windows, you might also want to try the [GosoraBootstrapper](https://github.com/Azareal/GosoraBootstrapper), if you can't find the command prompt.
+It's just a matter of double-clicking on the bat file there and it'll download the rest of the files for you.

 # Installation Instructions